Why you can trust Bankrate

 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-Auto-Owners is a solid choice for any driver who has a good credit score.
-Not only will you enjoy low rates, but you can also get add-on policies for more protection.
-Auto-Owners sells a variety of endorsements, like gap insurance, diminished value coverage, roadside assistance and the Personal Automobile Plus package, which includes 10 additional coverages, like cell phone replacement insurance.
+Auto-Owners could be a solid choice for any driver who has a good credit score.
+Not only does the company offer low average rates, but you could also include add-on coverage types for more protection.
+Auto-Owners sells a variety of endorsements, like gap insurance, diminished value coverage, roadside assistance and the Personal Automobile Plus package, which includes 10 additional coverage types, like cell phone replacement insurance.
 Auto-Owners also offers a number of discounts.

 Geico is well known for being one of the cheapest car insurance companies on the market.
 Geico’s car insurance coverage options are somewhat limited, but there are more than a dozen discounts available.
 Geico has potential savings for military personnel, federal employees, good students, employer/membership groups, bundling your policies, having a vehicle with safety features, wearing your seatbelt, taking a defensive driver course and more.

-USAA sells car insurance to active duty and retired military service members.
-If you are affiliated with any branch of the military, you may take advantage of USAA’s highly-rated customer service, reliable coverage and generous discounts, like savings for good drivers, being claims-free, taking a defensive driver course and garaging your vehicle on base.
-The company claims that drivers save over $700 when they switch carriers and join USAA.
+USAA sells car insurance to active duty and retired military service members and qualifying family members.
+If you are affiliated with any branch of the military, you may be able to take advantage of USAA’s highly-rated customer service, reliable coverage and generous discounts, like savings for good drivers, being claims-free, taking a defensive driver course and garaging your vehicle on base.
+USAA also consistently gets high customer satisfaction scores from J.D.
+Power, although it doesn’t qualify for official ranking due to its eligibility restrictions.

 How credit affects your car insurance

-Your credit score has a major impact on your car insurance rate.
-When you apply for a policy, most insurance companies will run a credit report to check your score.
+Your credit score can have an impact on your car insurance rate in most states.
+When you apply for a policy, most car insurance carriers will run a credit report to check your score.
 In most cases, the higher your credit score is, the lower your car insurance premium will be.
 Drivers with a poor credit score tend to pay the most expensive rates.

-Insurance companies consider individuals with poor credit to be high-risk drivers, meaning they are more likely to file claims, pay their premium late, stop paying their premium altogether, etc. To offset the potential risk, insurance companies charge more for coverage.
-If your credit score increases or decreases significantly during your policy period, you will see the rate change when your policy renews.
+Insurance companies generally consider individuals with poor credit to be high-risk drivers, meaning they are more likely to file claims, pay their premium late or stop paying their premium altogether.
+To offset the potential risk, insurance companies tend to charge these drivers more for coverage.
+If your credit score increases or decreases significantly during your policy period, you may see the rate change when your policy renews.

 Providers that don’t factor credit into your insurance rate